eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/usage-lvm.rst

   Creates a Volume Group with given devices.
 The devices are automatically formatted with Physical Volume metadata.
 Optionally, the Volume Group extent size can be specified by using Goal parameter of the method.

+  This method can be also used to add/remove PVs to/from VG.

+:ref:`CreateOrModifyThinPool <LMI-StorageConfigurationService-CreateOrModifyThinPool>`
+  Creates or modifies a Thin Pool.

+:ref:`CreateOrModifyThinLV <LMI-StorageConfigurationService-CreateOrModifyThinLV>`
+  Create or modifies a Thin Logical Volume.

 :ref:`CreateOrModifyStoragePool <LMI-StorageConfigurationService-CreateOrModifyStoragePool>`
   Creates a Volume Group in SMI-S way.